convo-lang/convo-lang/docs/convo-db.md

 Commands target the `ConvoDb` interface, and supported low-level driver calls can also be proxied when needed by adapters such as HTTP-backed implementations.

+When commands pass through a permission boundary, the boundary applies the caller identity and rejects `driverCmd`.

 ### Execute one command

 ```ts